-Joe, Sim (http://linkedin.com/in/simeons) is recruiting me to the ground floor team at his new startup Shopximity.
-I’m interested in the company because they are solving some very hard problems at the intersection of mobile, retail, location and advertising–areas that I have deep experience in.
+Joe, Sim (http://linkedin.com/in/simeons) is recruiting me to [the ground floor team at his new startup] Swoop.
+I’m interested in the company because they are solving some very hard problems at the intersection of search, content & advertising–areas that I have a lot of interest in.
 I’d appreciate it if you took some time to give him a sense of what it’s like to work with me and what I bring to a venture.
 You can reach Sim at xxx-xxx-xxxx.

 Here are the top three reasons why this works so much better: